ahouseholder/Vultron/docs/howto/activitypub/activities/transfer_ownership.md

 # Transferring Case Ownership

+{% include-markdown "../../../includes/not_normative.md" %}

-This was not part of the original Vultron protocol, but it seems like a reasonable extension that could be useful in some cases, such as transferring a case
+Transfer if case ownership was not part of the original Vultron protocol, but it seems like a reasonable extension that could be useful in some cases, such as transferring a case